The pig is famous for being able to be used “nose to tail.” Here is a glossary related to all manner of pork products.

 - Also called brats.
 Fresh or cured sausage made form veal, pork, or beef.
 The names comes from the German verb braten which means “to pan fry or roast.”

-BUTIFARRA or BOTIFARRA
+BUTIFARRA or BOTIFARRA (Sausage)

 Sausage from Catalan cuisine.
+Uncured sausage.

 - RAW BOTIFARRA – simply grilled or barbecued.